mnorrbo/diss_minimeta/simulation/README.md

 `bibliography.bib` contains the references used in the script, whereas `apa.csl` contains the APA citation style from https://github.com/citation-style-language.

-The `figures` folder contains, you guessed it, the figures!
+The `figures` folder contains, you guessed it, the figures! :trophy: